-TLAR-expert's emergency modes are our best engineering answer to the "the impossible turn."
+TLAR-expert's emergency modes are our best engineering answer to the "the impossible turn" problem.
 For those who may not be familiar, the "impossible turn" is the label placed on the maneuver to return to the runway of departure following an engine failure shortly after takeoff in a single engine aircraft.

-In 2023, Owyhee Aviation, LLC informally partnered with the EAA and FlyOnSpeed.org to develop an emergency landing capability inside TLAR.
-At present, this BETA capability has been test flown in Glasair Sportsman (many flights), Vans RV-4 (many flights), and a Piper Cherokee (once) aircraft.
-We welcome your participation as operational test flight pilots to give us feedback for the purpose of making this capability more accurate and hence more useful for the community at large.
+We welcome your feedback to make this capability more accurate and hence more useful for the community at large.
 We consider this technology to be promising, but not "validated," and it may never be "validated."
 Very few (none?)
 POH's have hard data on emergency turn-backs, most limit themselves to providing an engine-out glide ratio chart with an airspeed (Vg), usually at max gross weight.
 The aerodynamics and physics of the turnback maneuver is complex, yet a decision to turn back or land ahead must be made quickly and under stress.
-The TLAR turnback engine re-evaluates this maneuver once per second and displays what it thinks the aircraft is capable of doing assuming that the pilot flies the aircraft in accordance with the set parameters and weather conditions.
+The TLAR turnback engine re-evaluates this maneuver once per second and displays what it thinks the aircraft can do assuming that the pilot flies the aircraft in accordance with the set parameters and weather conditions.
 While we have shown through flight testing that it is useful, it WILL NOT EVER be "spot on" given all the variables involved.